 Mike Roche and his wife Geraldine (Sally’s granddaughter) established the Sally Foundation to leave a legacy for future generations both in their homeland, Australia, and abroad.
 They choose to invest in projects that help people in rural areas become self-reliant and resilient.

 Mike and Geraldine both grew up on farms in Queensland, where they experienced the unpredictable nature of life on the land.
 As Geraldine notes “You have to survive on a farm, whether the crop is up or down.
 You have to have a long-term view.
 It’s part of our DNA.”
 Sustainability is therefore one of the key factors Mike and Geraldine look for when selecting causes and projects to support.

 “We don’t believe in the word donor, we see ourselves as investors, and we’re always asking:

 is it a project that will help them to become self-sufficient?”

-Sally Foundation divides its energies between helping youth in regional and rural communities in Australia, and disadvantaged communities in Zimbabwe.
-Mike is the prime motivator of the work in Zimbabwe, and Geraldine is the driving force of the Australian projects.
-Read more about their projects in Australia and Zimbabwe...
+Sally Foundation divides its energies between helping youth in regional and rural communities in Australia, youth and disadvantaged communities in Zimbabwe.
+Mike and Geraldine combine their passions and skills to co-manage projects in a very “hands-on manner”.
+Read more about their projects in Australia and Zimbabwe…